 NATIONAL HOT BUTTERED RUM DAY

-Depending on where you are on this January day, it may be warm, chilly, cold or frigid.
-Enjoying a hot buttered rum drink would sure be a good way to warm up if you are in one of the latter three of those options.
-Join with thousands of others across the United States, as they celebrate National Hot Buttered Rum Day, an annual January 17th occurrence.
+Depending on where you are on this January day, it may be warm, chilly, cold, or frigid.
+Enjoying a hot buttered rum drink would sure be a good way to warm up if you are in one of the latter three.

 In the United States, hot buttered rum’s history dates back to the colonial days.
 It was in the 1650s when Jamaica began importing molasses to Colonial America.
 New England started opening distilleries where the colonists then began adding distilled rum to hot beverages such as toddies and nogs, creating hot buttered rum, eggnog and others.